 - Nicole Mason (Augusta)

 Maine District Court

-More clerkship placements for Maine Law students are expected to be announced in the coming months.
+We hope to announce more clerkship placements for Maine Law students in the coming months.